 Male host – So far, they haven’t found anything in the ceiling or the walls.
 Time to sweep the rest of the boardroom.

 Kevin – Our next test involves an instrument called a Nonlinear Junction Detector.
-It’s one of the basic tests in electronic countermeasures.
+It is one of the basic tests in electronic countermeasures.
 Very simply what it does is it sends out a radio signal.
 When the signal hits something like a transistor, or a diode, also called a nonlinear junction, it reflects back to us at twice the frequency.

-Bill – Initially, when we come into a room object I try to tag every object in the room.
+Bill – Initially, when we come into a room I try to tag every object in the room.
 And, as I sweep it over, I could actually go quite quickly, to accommodate the size of the room, but I do it carefully enough so every indication I get I can analyze and see what it’s giving me.
 As a case in point here, I’m getting an incredibly high reading for a nonlinear junction, so that forces me to go and resolve what that anomaly is.
-In this case, it’s our test strip, that we ultilize, literally, for testing.
+In this case, it’s our test strip, that we utilize, literally, for testing.

 Male host – Even if Kevin can’t find a bug he can tell if information is going to the wrong person.
 This state-of-the-art equipment tracks hidden radio signals.

 Kevin – Our next instrument is a spectrum analyzer.
 This is a very special instrument.
-The thing that’s special about this is it allows us to see signals behind the signals.
+The thing that is special about this is that it allows us to see signals behind the signals.
 FM transmitters, like your FM broadcast FM radio stations, they transmit all the time, very strong signals, they make an ideal location for hiding your other signal.
 Normally you can’t see that.
 That’s very very difficult to discover.
 This is one of the few instruments that does that.

 Male host – No bugs here but there are other ways to spy on a company.